 Exploration of one of conventional photography's mainstream traditions, the photographic document.
 Students will explore as groups or individually to produce a photographic documentary of the subject of their choice.
-Prerequisite: ART302.
+Prerequisite: ART301 or permission of the instructor.

 ART555 Painting Composition (3)